enoduor/realdoc/CreatorSync_Multi_Platform_Integration_Report.md

 ```

 ### Issue 4: Facebook permalink returned as 404 from UI
-**Problem**: The UI “open” link sometimes 404’d because a hardcoded permalink was built in the shared publisher instead of using the real Graph API permalink.
+**Problem**: The UI "open" link sometimes 404'd because a hardcoded permalink was built in the shared publisher instead of using the real Graph API permalink.

 **Root Cause**:
 - `platformPublisher.js` constructed a generic permalink, ignoring the service-provided URL.